rauschenberger/starnet/cran-comments.md

-Thanks for checking the package.

-- removed dontrun
-- added value tags
+Thanks for the explanation.
+As requested, we replaced dontrun not by a hashtag but by donttest.